 A landing page is any page on your website where a visitor first arrives or “lands.”
 This means that every page on your site is potentially a “landing page,” even a blog post.

-In marketing, when we talk about landing pages, we’re really talking about highly focused web pages, usually built for a very specific purpose.
+In marketing, when we talk about landing pages, traditionally, we are referring to highly focused web pages, usually built for a very specific purpose.

-Unfortunately, most websites are not built by web designers with marketing skills.
-This results in poorly optimized and loosely themed pages that don’t commit to any one thing.
+Landing pages that are poorly optimized and too loosely themed don’t commit to any one thing.

 it will do nothing well